Kenai Backcountry Lodge Seasonal Management

 Essential Requirements for KBL Management Positions:

 These management positions demand a high level of organization, leadership, attention to detail and exemplary customer service skills.
 Essentially, it is a jack of all trades.
 Salary DOE.
-Applicant must be available for the full summer season: April 1-September 15th.
+Applicant must be available for the full summer season: April 1 - September 15.

-All positions (including managers) have dishwashing duties.
+- All positions (including managers) have camp chores and dishwashing duties.
 Please note: all dishwashing at this lodge is done by hand using a three-step method.

 Seasonal KBL Lodge Manager

 The Seasonal Lodge Managers will coordinate all aspects of our Kenai Backcountry Lodge.
 These positions will typically work 45-50 hours per week but must be flexible to work more especially during the training period of May and early June.
 Day-to-day schedule may fluctuate depending on arrivals and guest occupancy at the lodge.
 These dynamic positions requires experience in staff leadership and supervision, program logistics and scheduling, general maintenance skills, experience running a backcountry lodge, experience with boat operation and maintenance and Alaska natural history interpretation.

 Duties may include but are not limited to:

 - Oversee management of hospitality and maintenance staff